Hypothesize-Tech/costkatana-python/README.md

 # Cost Katana Python SDK

-A simple, unified interface for AI models with built-in cost optimization, failover, and analytics.
-Use any AI provider through one consistent API - no need to manage API keys or worry about provider-specific implementations!
+A revolutionary AI SDK with **Cortex Meta-Language** for 70-95% token reduction.
+Features built-in cost optimization, failover, and analytics.
+Use any AI provider through one consistent API with breakthrough LISP-based optimization!

 ## 🚀 Quick Start